-The Manure Management Network is a global forum for scientists focused on reducing greenhouse gas emissions from livestock through the improvement of manure management.
+The Manure Management Network (MMN) is a global forum for scientists focused on reducing greenhouse gas emissions from livestock through the improvement of manure management.

 Manure management is the handling, storage and disposal of urine and faeces from livestock, other than the manure deposited directly onto pastures by grazing animals.